Redshift Security: Access and Data Flows Explained

 Under the “Properties” tab, on the “Cluster permissions” section, click on “Manage IAM roles”

-Keep in mind that any data that leaves the cluster reduces the control on it, do not share sensitive data that shouldn’t leave the cluster.
+Keep in mind that any data that leaves the cluster reduces the control on it, don’t share sensitive data that shouldn’t leave the cluster.

 To show Redshift data shares from cli: